ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

             bottom: 0

-In this specification, ``vlsi.inputs.hierarchical.mode`` indicates the manual specification of the heirarchy tree (which is the only mode currently supported by Hammer), ``vlsi.inputs.hiearchical.top_module`` sets the root of the hierarchical tree, ``vlsi.inputs.hierarchical.manual_modules`` enumerates the tree of hierarchical modules, and ``vlsi.inputs.hierarchical.manual_placement_constraints`` enumerates the floorplan for each module.
+In this specification, ``vlsi.inputs.hierarchical.mode`` indicates the manual specification of the hierarchy tree (which is the only mode currently supported by Hammer), ``vlsi.inputs.hierarchical.top_module`` sets the root of the hierarchical tree, ``vlsi.inputs.hierarchical.manual_modules`` enumerates the tree of hierarchical modules, and ``vlsi.inputs.hierarchical.manual_placement_constraints`` enumerates the floorplan for each module.

 For more information about the Hammer hierarchical flow and specifying the hierarchy and constraints, visit the `Hammer documentation <https://hammer-vlsi.readthedocs.io/en/stable/Hammer-Use/Hierarchical.html>`__.

 ..
 Note:: You must generate the hierarchical hierarchy BEFORE running the ``make buildfile`` target.
 This is because Hammer encodes its hierarchical flow graph in a generated Makefile in ``$(OBJ_DIR)/hammer.d``.
 If you modify your physical hierarchy, you must wipe and regenerate this Makefile.
-Finally, it is important to always override the ``VLSI_TOP`` variable to be the hierarchical block that you are working on.
+Finally, you must always override the ``VLSI_TOP`` variable to be the hierarchical block that you are working on.
 This is required for hierarchical simulation and power flows.

 ..
 Specifying a Custom Floorplan
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^